dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 ### Subcommand 0x01: Bluetooth Pairing

-One argument with valid values of `x01` to `x04`
+One argument with valid values of `x00` to `x04`

-If device has `x01` @`x5000` at SPI flash, then it needs Pairing.

 This command handles some of the BT pairing.
 It sends `x04` or `x01` for pairing and then `x02` or `x03` to handle pairing.

-This command happens once every BT host change.
+It happens once every BT host change.
+It seems that also happens some times with `x00` arg when MCU is configured for NFC or IR usage.

 ### Subcommand 0x02: Request device info